andresmascl/andresmascl/README.md

 ## Random facts:
 - I used to smoke
-- I own a guitar :guitar: even though I can't play it
+- I have a guitar :guitar: and I don't know how to play it
 -